Package 'slca'

 Description

-Computes confidence intervals for one or more parameters of fitted model.
-Package slca adds methods for slca fits.
+Computes confidence intervals for one or more parameters of a fitted model.

 Usage